bryanwong17/Test/WACV-2022-FNC.md

 ![transfer_learning.jpg](picture/transfer_learning.jpg)

-*Figure 21: Transfer Learning on Classification Task using ImageNet-pretrained ResNet Models across 12 Datasets.*
+Figure 21: Transfer Learning on Classification Task using ImageNet-pretrained ResNet Models across 12 Datasets

 > In finetuning, FNC (proposed method) outperforms both SimCLR v1 and v2 on all but one dataset, and matches that of BYOL, with each being superior on about half of the datasets
 >